ScrollPrize/scrollprize-website/docs/20_community_projects.md

 The main tool that the segmentation team (contractors and volunteers) currently uses is Volume Cartographer.

-This tool was originally created by EduceLab, and is now being improved both by EduceLab and the Vesuvius Challenge community.
+This tool was originally created by EduceLab (in particular Seth Parker), and is now being improved both by EduceLab and the Vesuvius Challenge community.
 The tool has been improved greatly, with more accurate and faster segmentation algorithms and UI improvements.

 <div>Resources:</div>

 * [Tutorial 3.](tutorial3) We have an in-depth tutorial on how to use Volume Cartographer.
+* [Original Volume Cartographer repo.](https://github.com/educelab/volume-cartographer/) The original version by Seth Parker and others.
-* [Optical Flow Segmentation v2.](https://github.com/educelab/volume-cartographer/pull/34) The team primarily uses this version by Julian Schilliger (@RICHI on Discord).
+* [Julian’s Volume Cartographer fork.](https://github.com/schillij95/volume-cartographer-papyrus/) The segmentation team currently uses this version by Julian Schilliger (@RICHI on Discord).
 * [The Segmenter’s Guide to Volume Cartographer (for contractors).](https://docs.google.com/document/d/11B9Gy1gJRye_NQHphwbIxINvactUchJJsJOJi1FKrgI/edit?usp=sharing) For more technical details about how the segmentation team operates, check out this doc.
 * [Volume Cartographer’s Apps and Utilities page](https://github.com/educelab/volume-cartographer/blob/develop/docs/pages/apps-list.md).
 Also be sure to check out the various other docs in this directory.
 * [Data Processing Workflow doc](https://github.com/educelab/ink-id/blob/develop/docs/data-processing-workflow.md) which is in the ink-id repo, but is mostly about Volume Cartographer and segmentation.
 Also goes into how to do alignment (”registration”) of infrared photos of the fragments, and how to create binary ink labels.